JEAN LAFITTE ~ The Pirate King Of New Orleans

 Women loved Jean Lafitte.
 That he was aware of his seductive qualities is evidenced in the manner by which he sought and won female company.
 A regular at the formal balls in town, usually a guest of some rich merchant or landowner, he tantalized the belles in the room with his courtly demeanor and fine-cut figure, which he primped in the finest cloths and silks of the day.
 He waltzed as well as the high society crowd.

 It is said he preferred the company of the quadroons, dark-eyed beauties one-quarter African-American who in Southern society were demanded by wealthy men as mistresses.
 Jean Lafitte had several and would provide for them well-furnished apartments in town.
-One of these women whom he visited regularly was Catherine Villard, whose sister Marie Villard lived with and gave children to Jean Lafitte's brother Pierre.
+One of these women whom he visited regularly was Catherine Villard, whose sister Marie Villard lived with and gave children to Jean Lafitte's older half-brother Pierre Lafitte.

 In no other field of activity is early New Orleans more identified with than that of dueling.
 Both Creoles and Americans practiced the sport to avenge their name or sometimes merely to impress their women.
 Insulted by a statement made by a congressman, Governor Claiborne was once compelled to cross swords, as were many other members of the gentry.
 Two popular dueling spots were the gardens behind the St. Louis Cathedral after Mass on Sundays or under the weeping willows of a park near Bayou St. John outside of town.